njwilson23/fun/README.md

 - a `Result` monad for computations that may not be successful
 - a `Lens` DSL for getting and modifying values in nested structures

-## Example: transformations and side-effects
+## Example: Transformations and Errors

 ```python
 from fun import Try, Just, Nothing